Manslaughter verdict for US cop who mistook gun for taser | DW | 23.12.2021

 They said Potter took a conscious and unreasonable risk in using any weapon against the unarmed Wright.

-The defense, for its part, tried to put the finger of blame on Wright for resisting arrest.
+The defense, for its part, tried to lay the finger of blame on Wright for resisting arrest.
 His actions had pushed Potter use force, her lawyers argued.

+Potter's attorneys pinned their hopes on the testimony of psychologist Dr Laurence Miller who said "action error" under stress was to blame for the mistake.

 More to follow...